 So there are 3 easy but powerful moves you can make in under an hour.
 Using Personal Capital alone, is almost like having a personal finance coach in your pocket.
 Having all that data in an easy to use app is a perfect way to get both a macro and a micro view of your finances.
 For free.

 Building your emergency fund is key to getting out of paycheck to paycheck mode.
 And if you’re a procrastinator or have a lot on your plate, Digit will ensure your account is growing each week when you have more important things to do.
-Your budget will become predictable, and you’ll be able to focus on eliminating debt or saving.
+Your budget will become predictable, so you’ll be able to focus on eliminating debt or saving.

 Staying on top of your credit score will help throughout your life.
 You’ll see how potential creditors view you, and when you notice a change, you’ll be able to see the reason for it right away.
 And knowing your credit score is a great motivator to protect it.